 Since many expats don't meet these requirements, they are limited to private-sector housing.
-Again, competition is tough, since only a small percentage of rental houses are privatised – and costs are high.
+Again, competition is stiff, since only a small percentage of rental houses are privatised, which means costs are also high.

-Expats can search for accommodation using online property portals, such as IamExpat and Pararius, and local newspapers.
-However, if they don't speak Dutch, the language barrier can be a problem.
-In this case, it's usually best to hire a real estate agent (makelaar).
-Some new arrivals employed in Rotterdam enlist the services of a relocation company which can make the house hunt a far less stressful process.
+Expats can search for accommodation using online property portals, such as IamExpat and Pararius, and social media groups.
+If house hunters don't speak Dutch, the language barrier might be a problem.
+In this case, it's usually best to hire a real-estate agent (makelaar).
+Some new arrivals employed in Rotterdam also enlist the services of a relocation company, which can make the house hunt a far less stressful process.

 Renting accommodation in Rotterdam